 Some ignorant persons imagine that John meant the world had entered its last hour some 2,000 years ago and have foolishly concluded that John was a false prophet.
 But the context of the apostle’s brief letter reveals otherwise.
 John was foretelling the coming of an antichrist.
 It was the “last hour” before his arrival.
 While the apostles were alive the many antichrists that had already infiltrated could not gain a lasting foothold in the congregations and so they were forced to go out from among them.
 For example, the original antichrist was Judas.
 He went out from among the apostles on the night of the last Passover when Christ dismissed him with the words: “What you are doing get done more quickly.”

 Although we do not know how the situation resolved, Paul similarly, boldly exposed the prominent leaders of the Corinthian congregation as being false apostles and deceitful workers.
 Paul also named Hymenaeus and Philetus as apostates and handed them over to Satan to be disciplined.

 But history shows that as the protective influence of the apostles and other older stalwarts began to wane in the second century wicked imposters began to dominate the congregations, and the truth was gradually supplanted by lies.
 The apostasy became complete in the fourth century when the Roman Emperor, Constantine, inserted himself as the ecclesiastical head of the corrupted Christian bishops.
 Christendom supplanted Christ.
+Thereafter the emperor of the dissolving Roman Empire became the Pontifex Maximus —the highest priest and king.
 The antichrist had come.